DebasishDhal/Thesis_Repository/README.md

   <img src="miscellaneous/images/dataset_example.jpg" alt="">
 </p>

-Although in our final dataset, we have added more features into it, like details of individual cloud layers, albedo, short wave infrared radiance readings etc.
+The image above is the first version of our collocated dataset.
+In our final dataset, we have added more features into it, like details of individual cloud layers, albedo, short wave infrared radiance readings etc.